-Liberty University sues Jerry Falwell Jr. over sex scandal, seeks millions in damages
+Liberty University sues Jerry Falwell Jr. over sex scandal, seeks tens of millions in damages

 Falwell resigned from the university in August 2020

-Liberty University has filed a lawsuit against its former president, Jerry Falwell Jr. seeking millions in damages after his departure from the school last year.
+Liberty University has filed a lawsuit against its former president, Jerry Falwell Jr., seeking tens of millions in damages after his departure from the school last year.

-The outlet reported that the civil suit alleges Falwell committed a breach of contract, breach of fiduciary duty and statutory conspiracy.
+The civil suit alleges Falwell committed breach of contract, breach of fiduciary duty and statutory conspiracy, the Associated Press reported.

-Furthermore, the Christian university asserts that while Falwell had a "fiduciary duty to disclose Granda’s extortive actions, and to disclose the potential for serious harm to Liberty" to the board of trustees, he "furthered the conspiracy of silence and negotiated a 2019 Employment Agreement that contained a higher salary from Liberty."
+Furthermore, the Christian university asserts that while Falwell had a "fiduciary duty to disclose [Giancarlo] Granda’s extortive actions, and to disclose the potential for serious harm to Liberty" to the board of trustees, he "furthered the conspiracy of silence and negotiated a 2019 Employment Agreement that contained a higher salary from Liberty."

-The lawsuit also says that Falwell has refused to return confidential information and other personal property.
+The lawsuit also claims that Falwell has refused to return confidential information and other personal property.

-Liberty filed the complaint on Thursday in Lynchburg Circuit Court, according to The Associated Press.
+Liberty filed the complaint on Thursday in Lynchburg Circuit Court, according to the AP.
 It wasn't immediately clear if Jerry Falwell has an attorney representing him in the case, the outlet reported.

 Falwell, 58, resigned from the Virginia school in August of last year after a scandal came to light regarding the sexual escapades of Falwell, his wife Becki Falwell and a younger business partner of the family named Giancarlo Granda.